pgmac/pgmac.github.io/_posts/2024-06-09-microk8s-api-load-balancing.markdown

 ### Create the HAProxy backend config

 Here's a run down of the backend config.
-It's most straight forward.
+It's mostly straight forward.

 1. Add your backend nodes
-   1. Ensure you check their certificates (it IS a nice to do afterall)
+   1. Ensure you check their certificates (it IS nice to do afterall)
    2. Select your CA you want to use
    3. DO NOT select Client Certificate.
 You'll have a bad day